 The tour includes visits to two bodegas (wineries) that still rely on traditional irrigation methods in the winemaking process.
 At these bodegas, there are presentations detailing vinification methods, processing, bottling, and even the labeling of wines.
 Of course, this is all accompanied by a tasting of the different varietals the bodegas offer.
 Also on the menu are samplings of locally grown olives, artisanal cheeses, and even Malbec grapes right off the vine!

-Tours that Include Mendoza Wine Tour
+Itineraries with Mendoza Wine Tour

 Whether you're a seasoned sommelier, a burgeoning wine enthusiast, or a regular Jane or Joe with a taste for good reds—Argentina and Chile are calling.
 When taken together, these two nations represent the Mecca of wine production in South America.
 On this epic 10-day enology tour you will visit the best wine-producing regions in both countries and tour the vineyards that produce their most famous varietals.
 And of course, each day there will be copious tastings.